Powerlearnproject/se-day1-assignment-Xn75/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the creation of software and ensuring that it runs smoothly by debugging.
+It is important because it can create software that make tasks easier.

 Identify and describe at least three key milestones in the evolution of software engineering.